sanatg/TinyDefender/README.md

 introducing cross browser support for the extension and adding more blocklists for better cosmetic filtering.

-credits
+## Credits
- this is a fork of the work of [@remusao](https://github.com/remusao/blockrz) but is enhanced with blocklists and more features
+ this is a fork of the work of [@remusao](https://github.com/remusao/blockrz) but is enhanced with blocklists and better features.